johnson-ying/Code-for-Ying-et-al.-2023/README.md

 # Ying-et-al-2023

 This repository contains the data and code that support the key findings presented in the paper titled “Grid cell disruption in a mouse model of early Alzheimer’s disease reflects reduced integration of self-motion cues” by Ying et.al.
 Code was written in MATLAB.

-## Installing and executing the code
+## Notes
 - Positional and spike data (without LFP) is provided in "session_data" and "session_data2" (1320 recording sessions in total).
 - All raw code to generate findings and main figures for each figure are provided in their respective main figure folders (i.e. Figure_1, Figure_2, etc).
 - Code to generate supplementary figures that are directly relevant to their main figure counterparts will appear in the main figure folders.